TRaSH-Guides/Guides/docs/Downloaders/Deluge/Tips/Unraid-Mover.md

 deluge_webui = "http://localhost:8112/json"
 deluge_password = "deluged"

+# this changes whether the actual cache drive is checked for
+# applicable files to pause/move before pausing.
+#
+# if this is false, it will pause all torrents in the age-range
+# instead of only torrents in that range that exist on the cache
+check_fs = False

 # this is the absolute host path to your cache drive's downloads
+# you only need this to be changed/set if using 'check_fs = True'
 cache_download_path = "/mnt/cache/torrents/completed"

 # the age range of days to look for relevant torrents to move